frobijn/nF_nanoframework.github.io/content/versioning/nano-devices-json.md

 - `NanoFFPath` is the path to the `nanoff.exe` file that is used to deploy firmware, applications and files to a device.
 If it is not present, the global tool is used.
 - `NanoCLRPath` is the path to the `nanoclr.exe` file that is used to run the Virtual nanoDevice.
 If it is not present, the global tool is used.
 - `FirmwareArchivePath` is the path to the firmware archive; this is the same path as used in the `--archivepath` argument to *nanoff*.
 - `DeviceTypeTargets` is a list of named device types, and per name a list with the name of the firmware/target to use.
-The name can be anything except *Virtual nanoDevice*.
+The firmware for a Virtual nanoDevice is named "Virtual nanoDevice".
+There are two predefined lists: *Hardware nanoDevice* for all devices excpet the Virtual Device, and *Virtual nanoDevice* for the Virtual Device only.
 - `DeviceTypes` is a list of device types the project is designed to be deployed to.
-The name *Virtual nanoDevice* refers the the Virtual nanoDevice, all other names must have been defined in *DeviceTypeTargets*.
+The names in the list must be *Hardware nanoDevice*, *Virtual nanoDevice* or a name defined in *DeviceTypeTargets*.
 - `Platforms` is a list of platforms the project is designed to be deployed to.
 This is shorthand to select all devices that match the specified platform.
 If *FirmwareArchivePath* is specified, the list is limited to all devices for which firmware is present in the archive.
 - `Devices` is a list of specific devices that are available to deploy the project to.
 A device is identified by its system serial number or module serial number.
 The value is either the firmware that is (or should be used) for the device, or a combination of the firmware name and a device name that can be used in user interfaces and in logging.
 - `DeviceSelection` is a list of devices (as mentioned in *Devices*) the project is designed to be deployed to.